What To Do If the Process Breaks Down

 NOTE: At this point it is critical to use good communication skills.
 The old saying “You can catch more flies with honey…” rings true in these situations.
 Be prepared to negotiate!
 Also it is good to have support.
 Some people you might consider asking for support are: a friend or relative, or an advocate.
 You may also get advice from a disability organization or support group and/or legal representation.

-IEP Coaches are uniquely and specially trained by the Utah Parent Center.
+Utah Parent Center’s Parent Consultants are uniquely and specially trained by the Utah Parent Center.
 They have current knowledge regarding the IEP process, Utah’s Special Education Rules, and effective advocacy techniques.
-The IEP Coaches are parent volunteers who support parents and help them advocate for their children in the special education process.
-IEP coaches help parents to prepare for meetings and may also accompany them to meetings in a supportive role.
+The Parent Consultants are paid staff who support parents and help them advocate for their children in the special education process.
+Parent Consultant also help parents to prepare for meetings and may also accompany them to meetings in a supportive role.

-In Utah there is a program which provides trained impartial Problem Solving Facilitators who are available to give support in the IEP process.
+In Utah, there is a program which provides trained impartial Problem Solving Facilitators who are available to give support in the IEP process.
 The purpose of these Facilitators is to help parties work through problems before they escalate and become more difficult, expensive and time consuming.
 Problem Solving Facilitation may be requested by a parent or the district at any time.
 Both parties must agree to the process.
-The Utah State Office of Education assigns a trained facilitator.
+The Utah State Board (USBE) of Education assigns a trained facilitator.
 The purpose of the facilitator is to act as a neutral person to keep the communication open and to help resolve concerns.
 This is an informal process that is available at no cost to the parent.
-More information is available from the Utah Parent Center or from the Utah State Office of Special Education (USOE).
+More information is available from the Utah Parent Center or from the Utah State Board of Special Education (USBE Dispute Resolution).

 Several more formal options are also available to help resolve disputes.

 Section 504 falls under the management responsibility of the general education program.
 Parents should work to resolve differences at the teacher or school level by scheduling a meeting to discuss differences with the school’s Section 504 Coordinator.
 The next step is to set up a meeting with the school district’s Section 504 Coordinator.
 The USBE Educational Equity department has resources for both parents and administrators on the USBE Educational Equity webpage.
 If parents are unsuccessful, they may ask for mediation, which is a free service for parents.
 A neutral person will work with the parent and the school to resolve differences.
 If no solution is found, parents may ask the Section 504 Coordinator how to file a grievance.
 The final step is contacting the Office for Civil Rights, Region VIII, in Denver, Colorado or visiting the OCR website.

 - Proceed carefully!